 Information for Baptismal Candidates

 After you submit your application, you will be contacted to schedule a time to record a brief video of your testimony.

 During this appointment you will be asked these simple questions:

 • When did you give your life to Christ?

 • What were the events surrounding your salvation?

 • Why did you decide to be baptized?

-On the day of your baptism, please wear dark colored clothing and shorts should be just above the knees (no white or short-shorts please), and bring these items with you:
+On the day of your baptism, please wear dark colored clothing and pants (no white or shorts please), and bring these items with you:

 • A towel

 You might be nervous about getting baptized.
 You will have a sense that God is pleased with you, and you will feel that He is proud of you.
 Remember, though your baptism is a public confession of your faith, you are doing it to honor the Lord.